 When mortgage rates peaked in mid-November the average two-year fix was priced at 6.65pc, while the average two-year tracker rate was 3.77pc – an interest saving of £360 each month on a £150,000 loan.

 Homeowners piled in and there are now thought to be as many as 1.6 million households on variable rates.

-On Thursday, the average two-year fixed rate was 5.31pc, according to analyst Moneyfacts, and the typical two-year tracker priced at 4.83pc.
-A borrower with a £200,000 loan could save £80 a month in interest by opting for the tracker.
+There are signs that rates for fixed-rate deals are starting to come down, as several big banks have cut their rates.
+However, fixes are still expensive.
+The average two-year fixed rate is now around 6.79pc, according to Moneyfacts, while the typical two-year tracker is 6.22pc.
+A borrower with a £200,000 loan could save £71 a month in interest by opting for the tracker.

-For many, this saving will no longer outweigh the potential risks of a tracker deal.
-There is no ceiling on how high repayments could rise and their volatile nature means tracker mortgages are not appropriate for households that prize certainty over savings.
+There is no ceiling on how high repayments could rise, and their volatile nature means tracker mortgages are not appropriate for households that prize certainty over savings.

 Where can I find the best deal?

-The average two-year fixed rate has fallen from 5.79pc to 5.31pc since the beginning of January, while the typical five-year rate has dropped from 5.63pc to 4.96pc, according to Moneyfacts.
+The average two-year fixed rate has risen to 6.79pc, while the typical five-year rate is now at 6.33pc, according to Moneyfacts.